 Most Server Manager pages can display some configuration hints to help guide the administrator on a better system configuration.
 Hints are just suggestions and can be disabled from this menu.

 The settings page also includes a panel to let users change their password, including the root user.

-This setting can be used to enable or disable the shell that is needed to use new Server Manager and the SSH service.
-If this option is enabled the user’s shell setting under the Users and Groups page is ignored and it is considered always enabled.
+If the Override the shell of users option is enabled, the old user’s Shell setting under the Users & Groups page is hidden and it is considered always enabled.

 User settings page¶

 When the Enable user settings page options is enabled, users can change their password and other settings on a web page outside Cockpit (on port 443).
 The default page is /user-settings.
 This feature can be enabled only if Shell Policy is enabled as well.